pawij/vebm/README.md

 # Variational Event-Based Model (vEBM)
 The vEBM is a probabilistic disease progression model that leverages optimal transport to scale to large feature sets, enabling rapid, low-compute inference of fine-grained multi-modal trajectories.
 It can also use any combination of multi-modal features, not just neuroimaging, e.g., clinical test scores, biofluid, genomic.

+# Paper

 If you use the vEBM please cite this paper:

-Wijeratne & Alexander (2024).
+Wijeratne, PA & Alexander, DC (2024).
 "Unscrambling disease progression at scale: fast inference of event permutations with optimal transport".
 Advances in Neural Information Processing Systems. <https://doi.org/10.48550/arXiv.2410.14388>

 # Example